Dhghomon/rust-fsharp/README.md

 That's enough for an intro.
 Let's start!

+# Trying out the language without installing

+Both languages have nice online environments to practice without having to install anything.
+In Rust you use the [Rust Playground](https://play.rust-lang.org/), while F# uses a site called [Try F#](https://try.fsharp.org/).

 # Primitive types

 Both Rust and F# have a compiler that uses type inference.
 They also both use `let` bindings.
 So if you write the following: